top of page

 • How fast termites spread inside these materials

 For many families in Theni, Madurai, Dindigul, Virudhunagar, kitchens were installed quickly, neatly, and cheaply.
+Everything looked perfect.
+For a while.

 Then Came the Silence… and the Powder